skccmygit/ra-java-framework-common/README.en.md

     - **Database**: OCO
     - **Username**: root
     - **Password**: qwer1234!

-    -
-- Test Connection**: Check the connection to ensure you can access the MySQL server.
+- Test Connection: Check the connection to ensure you can access the MySQL server.
   You maybe need to set 'allowPublicKeyRetrieval=true' if necessary.

 Once the connection is successful, you can use the graphical interface of the IDE to manage databases, perform SQL